robocup-junior/rcj-soccersim/README.md

 Which allows for at least some automation.
 Further info can be found in the [docs](https://cyberbotics.com/doc/guide/starting-webots).

-Both the sample player as well as the supervisor are implemented in Python, which should allow for easily updating the code to match the rules and avoid any compilation issues.
+The sample players as well as the "automatic referee" are implemented in Python, which should allow for easily updating the code to match the rules and avoid any compilation issues.